ucb-rit/savio-singularity-rstudio/README.md

 One possibility is to simply use `install.packages` inside the container.
 That will likely install into the `R` subdirectory of your home directory on the host system (if `~/R/x86_64-pc-linux-gnu-library/3.6` exists, where 3.6 in this case is the version of R being used).
 This might be fine but runs the risk of conflicting with R packages that you've installed for use on the host system.

-Here's an alternative that isolates the additional packages in a directory:
+Here's an alternative that isolates the additional packages in a directory.
+In this example, we install the `assertthat` and `testthat` packages:

 ```
 export SING_R_DIR=~/singularity_R